nejcrogelsek/react-query-tutorial/README.md

 2. Delete .git file inside cloned project.
 3. Run: `yarn run start:clean`
 4. Run: `yarn run husky:postinstall` to install husky git hook (automatically formats the code when pushing code to github)

+5. Before running the app you need to serve mock data with: `yarn run serve-json`.
+If you go to http://localhost:4000/superheroes you will see the data.

 ## About react-query